erikaris/til/04_nlp.md

     2. `from nltk.corpus import twitter_samples`.
     3. `from nltk.stem import PorterStemmer`.
     4. `from nltk.tokenize import TweetTokenizer`.
 6. re --> library for regular expression operations.
 Read more about regex [here](https://www.programiz.com/python-programming/regex).
+To understand what a regex pattern means, check [regex101.com]https://regex101.com/().
     1. `re.sub(pattern, repl, string)`  --> replaces one or many matches `pattern` in the `string` with `repl`.
 8. spacy
 9. string --> for string operations.